 You can deduct specific business expenses incurred while traveling or entertaining clients.
 These fall into four main categories:

-• Gifts: Up to $25 per person annually for business-related gifts.
+- Gifts: Deductions are limited to $25 per person annually for business-related gifts.

 Local Transportation and Commuting